How to Use Lawn Fertilizer

-With a spreader, some fertilizer and 15 minutes, you can be on your way to a greener, healthier lawn.
+With a spreader, some grass fertilizer, and 15 minutes, you can be on your way to a thicker, greener lawn.

-- Water your lawn.
 A few days before you feed your lawn, give it a good watering.
-That will help ensure your soil is ready to accept fertilizer.
+That will help ensure your soil is ready to accept lawn fertilizer.

-- Return remaining product and store.
-Once you’ve finished feeding your lawn, return any unused product to the bag and store it for future uses.
+Once you’ve finished fertilizing your lawn, return any unused product to the bag and store it for future uses.
 Be sure to keep it in a cool, dry place away from pets and children.

 Just like we need more nutrients than water can provide to survive, so does your lawn.
 Feeding your lawn 4 times a year with a product like Scotts® Turf Builder® Lawn Food helps it stay green and grow thick.
 Maintaining a thick, lush lawn helps prevent weed seeds from sprouting and moving in.
 Check out our article, The Benefits of Fertilizing Your Lawn, to learn more.

 All lawns are different, and selecting the right fertilizer product to meet your lawn’s needs may seem overwhelming at first.
 Don’t worry.
 Scotts has the right product to meet all of your lawn fertilizer needs.
 All Scotts® Turf Builder® granular fertilizer products feed for up to 2 months, and each application should be spaced 6 to 8 weeks apart.

 You can prevent crabgrass while feeding your lawn in the spring with Scotts® Turf Builder® Halts Crabgrass Preventer with Lawn Food.
 Then, 8 weeks later, kill broadleaf weeds like dandelion and clover while fertilizing your grass with Scotts® Turf Builder® Weed & Feed3.
 Or, do all 3 at the same time with Scotts® Turf Builder® Triple Action.